pgpbpadilla/pgpbpadilla.github.io/ai/_posts/2021-06-06-chollet-arc-challenge.liquid.md

 ).
 This is because the human is expected to perform better with less exposure to the test format.
 It is assumed that a human should be able to obtain a score very close to 100% correct solutions.
-However, Chollet [has said](#references) that he does not have the data to claim with certainty this is the case since it would required a large-scale psychological studies.
+However, Chollet [has said](#references) that he does not have the data to claim with certainty this is the case since it would require large-scale psychological studies.

 ## Building systems with human-like intelligence